Opisina arenosella: Life cycle

 Opisina arenosella has a number of different predators from various animal phyla.
 It has been known to be predated upon by birds, ants, spiders, mites, true bugs of the families Anthocoridae and Reduviidae, and Carabidae beetles.
 All of these predators aid in keeping the population reduced, however the population size becomes too immense during outbreaks to be maintained merely by predators.

-This organism in its larval form is widely affected only by the nuclear polyhedrosis virus in the wild, however the species has been infested by a number of different pathogens in laboratory settings.
+This organism in its larval form is widely affected by a nuclear polyhedrosis virus in the wild and by a number of different pathogens in laboratory settings.
 Pathogen infestation is a mild threat to O. arenosella, and has not been recorded as causing significant reductions to the population numbers.